A bedikah (plural bedikot) is a self-performed internal examination of the vaginal canal done with a cloth.

 How to do a Bedikah

-The internal examination known as a bedikah is done as follows.
+Learning to do a bedikah is quite similar to learning how to use a tampon.
 The entire process should take no more than a minute or two.

 A virgin bride before her wedding should be able to do gentle bedikot without breaking the hymen.
 These bedikot should be done carefully and need not penetrate as deeply as those after marriage.
 Most women at this stage are able to insert a finger at least until the first knuckle and to rotate it carefully to check all crevices.